AKSW/dinobbio/README.md

 `rdf-transformer` is available as open source under the terms of the MIT License.

-NuBBE knowledge graph is available under the license Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0).
+NuBBE knowledge graph (``kb`` and ``ontology``) is available under the license Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0).
 Which allows the use of the data only on its current form.